forderud/RunInSandbox/README.md

 * Why is `RegisterDragDrop` triggering 0x80070005 "Access is denied" exception in the AppContainer process if the host is elevated (high-integrity level).
 * How to apply `WinCapabilityRemovableStorageSid` to enable USB stick access for the AppContainer.
 * Find solution for CoRegisterClassObject synchronization before calling CoCreateInstance, so that we can remove the arbitrary `Sleep`.
-* Why is `SetCursorPos` failing silently at medium-integrity if the host is elevated (high-integrity level).
+* Why is `SetCursorPos` failing at medium-integrity if the host is elevated (high-integrity level).

 ## GrantAccess